 Source: CISA

-If an organization doesn’t have an accurate and up-to-date asset inventory, trying to manage compliance and cyber-risk will be extremely difficult.
+How it can be implemented / utilized: If an organization doesn’t have an accurate and up-to-date asset inventory, trying to manage compliance and cyber risk will be extremely difficult.
 If you aren’t sure if your organization is guilty of letting inventory fall to the wayside, ask yourself these questions:

 A strong and robust security model begins with asset inventory management.
 Once you take this proactive approach, it will be easy to track and analyze your assets across attack vectors to identify those that are most likely compromised.
 Having all of your assets in the inventory means that they are readily available via real-time dashboards and are easy to search.
 Also, they can include automatic and continuous compliance supervisors that uncover rogue assets and unauthorized use.